hubverse-org/hub-dashboard-control-room/README.md

  - [hub-dashboard-predtimechart (Python app to build predtimechart data for the forecasts)](https://github.com/hubverse-org/hub-dashboard-predtimechart)
  - [hubPredEvalsData-docker (Docker container to build evaluation data)](https://github.com/hubverse-org/hubPredEvalsData-docker)

-These are the generalized steps to generate the data and the site
+These are the generalized steps to generate the data and the site:

 ### Predtimechart data